-The Mexican free-tailed bat, also referred to as the Brazilian free-tailed bat, is a bat of medium build, and it is endemic to the Americas.
+The Mexican free-tailed bat, also referred to as the Brazilian free-tailed bat, is a medium build bat and endemic to the Americas.

-It is considered to be one of the most populated mammals in North America.
+It is considered one of North America’s most populated mammals.

 It has been presumed to have the quickest linear speed (in contrast to any animal’s stoop diving speed).
 It can reach top ground speeds of over 161 kilometers per hour.

-The Mexican free-tailed bat covers the southern half of the continental United States through most parts of Mexico and most parts of Central America into South America.
+The Mexican free-tailed bat covers the southern half of the continental United States through most parts of Mexico and Central America into South America.

 Their range in South America covers the eastern Brazilian highlands and coast, the northeastern Andes, the coast of Peru and northern Chile, and Argentina’s center.

 They are hardly present in much of the Amazon rainforest.
-They can be found in the Caribbean and are endemic to all of the Greater Antilles and 11 of the Lesser Antilles.
+They can be found in the Caribbean and are endemic to all Greater Antilles and 11 of the Lesser Antilles.

 The largest known colony of these bats can be found at Bracken Cave, north of San Antonio, Texas, with roughly 20 million bats.

-The bats from this particular colony assemble in massive numbers at altitudes between 590 and 3,280 ft.
+The bats from this colony assemble in massive numbers at altitudes between 590 and 3,280 ft.

 In some cases, it is as high as 9,800 ft.